For the majority of my life, conversations would typically go like this…

 As part of my ongoing, personal-interest research, I stumbled across more and more information on assertiveness, and found some of the information to be surprising.
 I not only realized that I was sorely lacking in basic communication skills, but also learned how fundamentally important assertiveness skills really are.

 I’ll admit that I never really understood what the word “assertive” meant.
 I thought it just meant someone would could clearly communicate what they wanted.
 It didn’t sound like a big deal.
 But it is.
 Essentially, if we consider a spectrum of communication, with passive on one end, and aggressive on the other, assertive would be the sweet spot in the middle.

 Passive people tend to disregard their own needs and feelings, while aggressive people tend to disregard the needs and feeling of others.
 Assertive people can clearly communicate what they want, and set boundaries, while respecting the needs and feelings of other people.
 The basis is pretty simple, yet it’s actually pretty difficult to put it into practice.

 It’s incredibly important to try, though.
 This article from the Mayo Clinic even goes so far as to state that over time, not being assertive can lead to low self-esteem, feelings of victimization, and a desire to exact revenge (well, that’s no good!)
 Thankfully, I’m not actually vengeful at this point 😉.
 That being said, it was a relief to know that my feelings were normal, and made total sense.
-By not clearly communicating what I want, I’m basically telling other people, and myself, that I don’t have the right to stand up for myself, and that what I want doesn’t matter.

 I’ve been really paying attention to the way I communicate with people, recently.
 I was kind of disappointed to notice myself dangerously swinging between passive and aggressive, and totally skipping over the assertive stop.
 It’s funny that I always prided myself on being an honest person, and yet I am not exactly being authentic.